AlexanderGTumanov/RdDiff/README.md

 | $x_{ij}^2 = \left(x_i-x_j\right)^2$   | ``xx[i,j]``         |
 | $\frac{\partial f}{\partial x_i^\mu}$ | ``DD[f,{i,\[Mu]}]`` |

 ``x[i,\[Mu]]`` represents the set of variables on which the function depends.
 The first argument labels the variable itself—it does not have to be a number but must be unique for each variable.
-Any vector parameters should also be included in this set.
+Any vector parameters should also be encoded in this fashion.
 The package does not support parameters with more complex tensor structures.

 The ``xx`` function is used to denote distances between points or between each point and the origin.
 Other notations include ``d`` for the dimension of the space and ``\[Delta][\[Mu],\[Nu]]`` for the Kronecker delta.